-Due to the highly modified landscape and the possibility of channels following former waterways we cannot discount this area having previously been located within 200m of water.
+The proposed works are located approximately 2km south of Scenic Hill which is an anomaly in an otherwise flat landscape.
+Multiple Aboriginal heritage sites have been recorded along the lower slopes of this topography.
 The topography in the Project Area is flat with very little elevation change across the area even at distance from major waterways.
-Although the Project Area is outside the 200m buffer of known waterways that is listed within the Due Diligence Code of Practice as a more sensitive area for Aboriginal sites to occur, there is still potential for sites to occur some distance away especially considering the uniform topographic landscape and findings from previous surveys.
+Although the Project Area is outside the 200m buffer that is listed within the Due Diligence Code of Practice as a more sensitive area for Aboriginal sites to occur, there is still potential for sites to occur some distance away especially considering the uniform topographic landscape and findings from previous surveys.